Does HDD Come with SATA Cable?

 What Cables Does a SATA Hard Drive Need?

-The SATA cables you need depends upon what kind of SATA hard drive you have.
+The SATA cables you need depends on your kind of SATA hard drive.
 There are four kinds of SATA drives

 3. 2.5″ SATA SSDs